rcmdnk/ec2/README.md

   * new_template: Create a new template version from an existing template with a new AMI.
 * Others:
   * types: Show instance types.
+  * pricing: Show a price of the instance type.
+  * price: Alias of pricing.
   * help: Show help.

 ## AWS CLI Profile